sfshaw/bootcamp357/mod2/README.md

 Boom.
 With this framework you can grow your C programs to be a bit larger without too much trouble.

-In the [next module](../mod3/README.md) we'll discuess the preprocessor in more detail.
+In the [next module](../mod3/README.md) we'll discuses the preprocessor in more detail.